xiwenc1/homepage/content/authors/admin/_index.md

 ---
 ### News
+- **[2024/7]** Congrats!
+Our paper *DGR-MIL: Exploring Diverse Global Representation in Multiple Instance Learning for Whole Slide Image Classification* has been accepted by [ECCV2024](https://eccv.ecva.net/).
 - **[2024/6]** Congrats!
 Our paper *Learning on Bandwidth Constrained Multi-Source Data with MIMO-inspired DPP MAP Inference* has been accepted by [IEEE Trans. on Machine Learning in Communications and Networking](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=9882533).
 - **[2024/6]** Congrats!
 Our paper *SelfReg-UNet: Self-Regularized UNet for Medical Image Segmentation* has been accepted by [MICCAI2024](https://conferences.miccai.org/2024/en/).
 - **[2024/6]** Congrats!
 Our paper *Quantification of cardiac capillarization in basement-membrane-immunostained myocardial slices using Segment Anything Model* has been accepted by Nature Scientific Reports.